 HI 13003 WORLD CIVILIZATION TO 1600 - A survey of the major contributions to the development of global civilizations from ancient times to the early modern period.
 Emphasis is given to those people, movements, and ideas influential in the development of the modern world.
-Prerequisite: A grade of "C" or above in CP 02023 Fundamentals of Language/Lab or a minimum ACT English 19 or Accuplacer English 83.
+Prerequisite: A grade of "C" or above in CP 02023 Fundamentals of Language/Lab or a minimum ACT English 19 or Accuplacer English 83 or Next Gen English 252.
 ACTS equivalent course number is HIST1113.

 HI 13013 WORLD CIVILIZATION SINCE 1600 - A survey of the development of modern industrial and urban society from its European base in the Seventeenth Century to its worldwide impact in the Twentieth Century.
-Prerequisite: A grade of "C" or above in CP 02023 Fundamentals of Language/Lab or a minimum ACT English 19 or Accuplacer English 83.
+Prerequisite: A grade of "C" or above in CP 02023 Fundamentals of Language/Lab or a minimum ACT English 19 or Accuplacer English 83 or Next Gen English 252.
 ACTS equivalent course number is HIST1123.

 HI 23003 THE U.S. TO 1876 - A survey of the United States from pre-history to the end of Reconstruction.
 Topics covered include American Indian cultures, the impact of the "discovery," the colonial period, the American Revolution, the political system, economics and territorial expansion, slavery and sectionalism, and the Civil War and Reconstruction.
-Prerequisite: A grade of "C" or above in CP 02023 Fundamentals of Language/Lab or a minimum ACT English 19 or Accuplacer English 83.
+Prerequisite: A grade of "C" or above in CP 02023 Fundamentals of Language/Lab or a minimum ACT English 19 or Accuplacer English 83 or Next Gen English 252.
 ACTS equivalent course number is HIST2113.

 HI 23013 THE U.S. SINCE 1876 - A survey of the U.S. from Reconstruction to the energy crisis.
 Topics covered include industrialization, urbanization, immigration, populism, progressivism, the New Empire, World War I, Twenties, the Great Depression and the New Deal, World War II, the Cold War, the Civil Rights Revolution, Vietnam, and the energy crisis.
-Prerequisite: A grade of "C" or above in CP 02023 Fundamentals of Language/Lab or a minimum ACT English 19 or Accuplacer English 83.
+Prerequisite: A grade of "C" or above in CP 02023 Fundamentals of Language/Lab or a minimum ACT English 19 or Accuplacer English 83 or Next Gen English 252.
 ACTS equivalent course number is HIST2123.

 HI 23023 ARKANSAS HISTORY - A study of the historical figures, places, major events, and social and economic factors which have influenced the historical growth and development of the state.
 This course is recommended for education majors.
-Prerequisite: A grade of "C" or above in CP 02023 Fundamentals of Language/Lab or a minimum ACT English 19 or Accuplacer English 83.
+Prerequisite: A grade of "C" or above in CP 02023 Fundamentals of Language/Lab or a minimum ACT English 19 or Accuplacer English 83 or Next Gen English 252.

 HI 23033 AFRICAN-AMERICAN HISTORY - A survey of the total Black experience in America.
-Prerequisite: A grade of "C" or above in CP 02023 Fundamentals of Language/Lab or a minimum ACT English 19 or Accuplacer English 83.
+Prerequisite: A grade of "C" or above in CP 02023 Fundamentals of Language/Lab or a minimum ACT English 19 or Accuplacer English 83 or Next Gen English 252.